Trump adds legal heavyweights Starr, Dershowitz to impeachment team

 The Senate is expected to acquit Trump, as none of its 53 Republicans has voiced support for removing him, a step that requires a two-thirds majority.
 Trump has denied wrongdoing and has called the impeachment process a sham.

 Starr is a former federal judge who held a senior Justice Department post under Republican President George H.W.
 Bush.
 Starr’s voluminous investigative report on Clinton’s sexual affair with White House intern Monica Lewinsky served as the basis for his impeachment in the House on charges of perjury and obstruction of justice.
-The Senate acquitted Democrat Clinton in 1999.
+The Senate in 1999 acquitted Clinton, a Democrat.
 Starr had recommended impeachment on 11 grounds.

 In 2016, Starr was ousted as president of Baylor University, a private Baptist institution in Texas, after an investigation by an outside law firm determined that university leaders had mishandled accusations of sexual assault by football players.
 Critics of Starr at the time accused him of turning a blind eye to sexual violence on his campus after pursuing Clinton for a sexual relationship.